o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-type-point.md

 ---
-description: ' Use the Point emitter in the &ALYlong; &particle-editor; to spawn particles in a spherical distribution from the origin. '
+description: ' Use the Point emitter in the Amazon Lumberyard Particle Editor to spawn particles in a spherical distribution from the origin. '
 title: Point Emitter (CPU and GPU)
 ---